data-ux/nls-mapsheet/README.md

 ## Usage

-Run the SQL in nls_mapsheet.sql in your Postgis database.
+Run the SQL in [nls_mapsheet.sql](nls_mapsheet.sql) in your Postgis database.
 Then you can use the function `nls_mapsheet`, eg. `SELECT 'K2311E4' AS id, nls_mapsheet('K2311E4') AS geom;`

 ## Running test

 The file test/data.dump contains [NLS supplied](https://www.maanmittauslaitos.fi/en/e-services/open-data-file-download-service) geometries for all 144,594 official mapsheets.
-To test all of them against the function, run:
+To test all of them against the function, run in repo root:

 `docker run --rm -v $(pwd):/nls_mapsheet postgis/postgis:13-3.1 /nls_mapsheet/test/custom-entrypoint.sh`